tomzx/blog.tomrochette.com-content/agi/knowledge-transfer/article.md

 #### Capabilities
 * Answer queries such as: "Is *Jack* related to *John*?"
 (Yes), "Is *Jack* related to the concept of *Man* or *Woman*?"
 (Yes, Man), "Is *John* a *Father*?"
 (No), "Is *Jack* related to something that is a *Teenager*?"
 (Yes), "What concepts are related to *Jack* and *Teenager* and *Son*?"
 (John)

+#### Process
+* Using the results from L1, attempt to build a relation graph between entities
+	* This process may be akin to the TSP, where instead of finding the optimal path through cities, we're trying to find the optimal relation set between entities

 ### L2: (Named) Relations
 ?
 Should relations be undirected(reciprocal) at this level or directed(unidirectional)?